werf/werf/docs/_includes/cli/werf_deploy.md

             Docker Repo to store stages or :local for non-distributed build (only :local is
             supported for now; default $WERF_STAGES_STORAGE environment).
-            More info about stages: https://werf.io/documentation/reference/stages_and_images.html
+            More info about stages: https://werf.io/documentation/reference/stages_and_images.html -c, --stages-storage-cache=':local':
+            Lock address for multiple werf processes to work with a single stages storage (default
+            :local or $WERF_STAGES_STORAGE if set).
+The same lock address should be specified for
+            all werf processes that work with a single stages storage. :local address allows only
+            execution of werf processes from a single host.
       --status-progress-period=5:
             Status progress period in seconds.
 Set -1 to stop showing status progress.
 Defaults to
             $WERF_STATUS_PROGRESS_PERIOD_SECONDS or 5 seconds